13 Oct 2015

 It was amusing to see how he was so protective of Yeo-wool so much that he would make jealous faces at any male characters who came near her.
 Nevertheless, Gon was doomed to be the unsung secret admirer as Yeo-wool soon fell in love with her destined partner, Choi Kangchi (Lee Seung Gi).

-He may not have gotten the girl in the show, but in reality… Sung Joon and Suzy were spotted on an outing last September, where the actor was seen putting his arm around her shoulder, sparking rumours that the two are dating.
+He may not have gotten the girl in the show, but in reality… Sung Joon and Suzy were spotted on an outing in September 2013, where the actor was seen putting his arm around her shoulder, sparking rumours that the two are dating.
 Shortly after the scandal broke, JYP Entertainment clarified that the Gu Family Book co-stars are “known to be close friends” and that another mutual friend was present that day.

 Kim Bum in Goddess of Fire, Jeong Yi – The man who died for his love